Staff profile

 Studies in Medieval and Renaissance Sources

-To champion the core historical approach of working outwards from the evidence, I have also co-founded with Louise J. Wilkinson a new journal, Studies in Medieval and Renaissance Sources, which provides a forum unique in the Anglophone world for scholars to publish new readings of evidence from 400 to 1600.
+To champion the core historical approach of working outwards from the evidence, I have also co-founded with Louise J. Wilkinson a new journal, entitled Studies in Medieval and Renaissance Sources, which provides a forum unique in the Anglophone world for scholars to publish new readings of evidence from 400 to 1600.
 It is dedicated to the 'nuts and bolts' scholarship of analysis and interpretation led by direct engagement with the sources – written, visual, material – in any form, from editions, translations, and commentaries to reports, notes, and reflections.
 By foregrounding the most basic approach of working outwards from the evidence, it aims to foster conversations across disciplines, regions, and periods, as well as to become a reference point for original approaches and new discoveries.
-The first volume, Lincoln Readings of Texts, Materials, and Contexts (Leeds: Arc Humanities Press, 2024), is now available in open access, and we welcome any and all submissions for future issues, which can be sent directly to my email address above.
+The first volume, Lincoln Readings of Texts, Materials, and Contexts (Leeds: Arc Humanities Press, 2024), is now available in open access, and the second is in production.
+We welcome any and all submissions for future issues, which can be sent directly to my email address above.

 Current Teaching (2024-25)